It’s Time for Bold Action to Build a Safer, More Secure Transportation Future

 The solution?
 A modernized transportation funding model that can support our 21st century growth and ensure the safety of travelers across North Carolina.

 • The national transportation landscape is changing fast.
-The states that show the confidence and courage to modernize their funding strategies first stand to gain a major competitive edge as we emerge from COVID-19.
+The states – and the leaders – who show the confidence and courage to pioneer bold solutions stand to gain a major competitive edge as we forge a new way forward.

 • Bold solutions are on the table and in legislators’ hands – now it’s up to our elected leaders to act.